Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Preliminaries

-\subsection{Variational Information Maximizing Exploration}
+\subsection{Variational information maximizing exploration}

-Variational information maximizing exploration (VIME) is an exploration strategy algorithm based on the maximization of information gain for uncertain environments of Reinforcement Learning problems.
-VIME makes actions take advantage of the interaction opportunities with the environment to obtain as much information as possible.
+VIME is an exploration algorithm based on the maximization of information gain for uncertain environments in RL problems.
+It aims to explore the direction in the environment that exhibits the highest uncertainty, thereby acquiring as much information as possible.

-VIME adopts Bayesian neural networks (BNNs) to model the environment.
-The information gain used by VIME refers to the reduction degree of information complexity(uncertainty) in an environment.
-It is calculated in the dynamic model of environment, $p\left(s_{t+1} \mid s_{t}, a_{t} ; \theta\right)$.
-That is, an agent should maximize the decrease degree in uncertain via taking actions.
-This process can be abstracted as minimizing the entropy over a sequence of actions $a_{t}$:
+VIME adopts a BNN \cite{graves2011practical,blundell2015weight} to model the environment.
+The information gain used by VIME refers to the reduction degree of information complexity in an environment.
+It is calculated in the dynamic model of environment, $p\left(s_{t+1} \mid s_{t}, a_{t} ; \theta\right)$, parametrized by the random variable $\theta$.
+Assuming a prior $p(\theta)$, it sustains a distribution over the dynamic models based on the distribution over $\theta$, and this distribution is updated in a Bayesian manner.
+Thus, the agent is encouraged to take actions that maximize the reduction in uncertainty.
+The process of reducing uncertainty can be abstracted as minimizing entropy over a sequence of actions $a_{t}$:

-where $h_{t}$ is the history of agent and $\Theta$ is a set of the random variables $\theta \in \Theta$ about the agent in the environment.
-The mutual information $\Delta H$ is related to the next state $s_{t+1}$ and the model parameter $\Theta$:
+where $h_{t}=\{s_{1},a_{1}, \cdots, s_{t}\}$ is the history of agent and $\Theta$ is a set of the random variables $\theta \in \Theta$ about the agent in the environment.
+In information theory, the individual term is equivalent to the mutual information $\Delta H$ between the distribution of the next state $s_{t+1}$ and the model parameter $\Theta$.
+Specifically, the mutual information can be expressed by the following formula:

-which is equal to the KL divergence $D_{KL}$.
-Furthermore, an agent is encouraged to act towards node with greater $D_{KL}$.
-So KL divergence can be considered to be consistent with the information gain.
-If the entropy of $\theta$ can be decreased when the agent is in the state $s_{t+1}$, it indicates that the state $s_{t+1}$ is helpful to promote the dynamic belief.
-For an agent, $D_{KL}$ can be interpreted as an intrinsic reward which is different from rewards in the environment.
-So the reward of next state is noted that
+which is equal to the Kullback-Leibler (KL) divergence $D_{KL}$.
+An agent is encouraged to act towards node with greater $D_{KL}$, hence KL divergence can be considered to be consistent with the information gain.
+If the entropy of $\theta$ can be decreased when the agent is in the state $s_{t+1}$, it indicates that the state $s_{t+1}$ contributes to enhancing the dynamic belief.
+For an agent, $D_{KL}$ can be interpreted as an intrinsic reward, distinct from external rewards in the environment.
+Hence, based on the Eq. \ref{eq2}, the reward of the next state can be expressed as:

 where $\eta \in \mathbf{R}^{+}$ is a discount factor and contributes to exploration.